Under the hood

-- We also offer a Lua tracker for logging events directly from Lua applications e.g. games, and an Arduino tracker for sensor event analytics for the Internet of Things.
+- We also offer a Python tracker and Lua tracker for logging events directly from Python and Lua applications e.g. games and Django webapps, and an Arduino tracker for sensor event analytics for the Internet of Things.

-- Server side trackers (Java, Ruby and Python) and mobile trackers (iOS and Android) are on the product roadmap.
+- Other server side trackers (Java and Ruby) and mobile trackers (iOS and Android) are on the product roadmap.

-- Collectors receive Snowplow event data from trackers and log it to S3.
+- Collectors receive Snowplow event data from trackers and push it to a queue to be processed.

-- The enrichment process takes the raw logs generated by the collector, cleans them up, checks them (validation) and enriches them.
+- The enrichment process takes the raw data generated by the collector, validates it, cleans it up and enriches them.
 (E.g. infers geographical location from IP addresses, and referer data from referer URLs).

 - Snowplow can be setup to load your event-level and customer-level data into one or more data stores, to enable analytics.

 - Snowplow data is delivered into Amazon S3 (for processing by Hive / Pig / Mahout on EMR).